Miltonly/Streets/Stemman Place

 Which schools serve Stemman Place?

-Public elementary students attend Sam Sherratt PS, a five-minute drive; Catholic elementary students walk to St. Scholastica Catholic ES.
-Secondary catchment is Craig Kielburger SS for public and St. Francis Xavier Catholic SS for Catholic.
+Public elementary students attend Sam Sherratt Public School, a five-minute drive; Catholic elementary students attend St. Scholastica Catholic Elementary School, walkable from the street.
+Secondary students go to Craig Kielburger Secondary School (public) or St. Francis Xavier Catholic Secondary School (Catholic), both within a short drive.

 How far is Stemman Place from Toronto?